 Please note the following important information when arranging a spay or neuter procedure for your dog or cat:

-- An appointment is required for the surgical procedure.
+- An appointment is required for any surgical procedure.

 - Spay/neuter admittance for dogs: Monday to Friday at 8am.